SAP-samples/teched2022-DA281/exercises/ex1/README.md

 35. As you can see in the Data Preview tab, the two columns with the company name and the legal form of the Customer Master Data table have been added to the Sales Order data.<br><br>
 ![](/exercises/ex1/images/ex1-116b.JPG)<br><br>

 36. As long as the Pipeline is running, you would now receive any updates in S/4HANA on the EPM Sales Order data, enriched with the lookups of the EPM Customer master data.
-In this particular example every update in the source S/4 HANA system would trigger a new file being generated in the specified S3 folder.
+In this particular example every update in the source S/4 HANA system would trigger a new file being generated in the specified DI Data Lake folder.
 The approach is a simple example for our hands-on session and can be further extended in a real project, e.g. by merging smaller delta files into bigger ones based on a defined file size threshold.
-The file in S3 would look as displayed below.
+The file in DI Data Lake would look as displayed below.
 In case an update happened int he source S/4 HANA system you get the ***update*** indicator "U" in the column "/1DH/OPERATION".<br><br>
 ![](/exercises/ex1/images/ex1-118b.JPG)<br><br>

 ## Summary